 What is the Samsung Frame TV Remote Like?

 The remote is very sleek and simple – and not intuitive at all, haha – so I’ve had to do a lot of Googling to figure out where different settings are.
 You can actually control a lot from this one, fairly button-less remote, but it means you have to open up menus nested under one another which is fine once you learn where everything is.
-Sometimes I give up and grab our old remote.
-But once I figure it out, it will be great to just have one remote and there’s a phone app too I believe but I can’t see myself downloading that because my phone is too full of stupid apps already.
+It’s a bit of a learning curve, but I love that there is just one remote.
+There’s also a phone app, but I can’t see myself downloading that because my phone is too full.
 The really cool thing about the remote is that it works on radio frequency, which means you can hide your One Connect Box out of sight!

 How Flat Does the Samsung Frame TV Sit Against the Wall?